MIT CSAIL uses AI to create 3D motion sculptures

 You’ve heard of sculptures, and you’ve likely watched a 3D movie or two, but 3D motion sculptures probably don’t ring a bell.
-The artistic hybrids are the creation by researchers at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Lab, Google Research, and the University of California Berkley, who used an artificially intelligent (AI) system to generate a surrealist blend of movement and pose.
+The artistic hybrids were created by researchers at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Lab, Google Research, and the University of California Berkley, who together used an artificially intelligent (AI) system to generate a surrealist blend of movement and pose.

 The system — dubbed MoSculp — is described in a paper (“MoSculp: Interactive Visualization of Shape and Time“) that’ll be presented next month at the User Interface Software and Technology (UIST) conference in Berlin, Germany.
 Xiuming Zhang, a PhD student and lead author on the paper, thinks it could be used to enable detailed studies of motion for athletes who want to improve their skills.